renta/diff-traces/README.md

 # diff-traces
-Repo to illustrate an Opentelemetry-Go issues
+Repo to illustrate an Opentelemetry-Go issue.
+Run `go test ./...`